DHushchyk/Todo-list/README.md

 # TODO List Project

-Django project for managing tasks and tags in DOTO list
+Django project for managing tasks and tags in TODO list

 ## Installation